 Tier-2 and tier-3 licenses are still important in evaluating the overall trustworthiness of forex brokers.
-As far as tier-2 licenses go, Swissquote is DFSA / Central Bank Authorised (UAE), while Alpari is none., neither have CBRC Authorised (China), CySEC Authorised (Cyprus), NSE Authorised (India), ISA Authorised (Israel), CBR Authorised (Russia), FSCA Authorised (South Africa) and SEC Authorised (Thailand).
+As far as tier-2 licenses go, Swissquote is DFSA / Central Bank Authorised (UAE), while Alpari is none., neither have CBRC Authorised (China), CySEC Authorised (Cyprus), SEBI Authorised (India), ISA Authorised (Israel), CBR Authorised (Russia), FSCA Authorised (South Africa) and SEC Authorised (Thailand).
 When comparing tier-3 licenses Swissquote is none, while Alpari is FSC Authorised (Mauritius)., neither have SCB Authorised (Bahamas), IFSC Authorised (Belize), BMA Authorised (Bermuda), FSC Authorised (British Virgin Islands), CIMA Authorised (Cayman Islands) and VFSC Authorised (Vanuatu).

 Which broker offers more trading platforms?

 Both Swissquote and Alpari offer a Proprietary Platform and Desktop Platform (Windows)., neither have cTrader, DupliTrade and ZuluTrade

 Does Swissquote offer MetaTrader?
 Does Alpari offer MetaTrader?

 Both Swissquote and Alpari offer the whole MetaTrader suite, which consists of both MetaTrader 4 and MetaTrader 5.
 If you’re new to MetaTrader 4 here’s our educational guide on how to use MT4.

 How do Swissquote and Alpari differ in terms of minimum deposit?
 What about average spreads and funding options?